arlicle/laniu/README.md

 # laniu

+Laniu can help you rapid development and clean.

-It’s django model for clojure
+It’s django model for clojure.

 A Clojure library designed to normal human that don't like SQL, well, if you don't like SQL , that part is up to you.

 PS.
 It's provide connection pooling by `c3p0` library